December 26, 2010

 by Catherine Schofield Sezgin

-Joni Fincham, Managing Director of ARCA, is preparing for a new season of applicants for the Masters Program in International Art Crime and Cultural Heritage Protection Studies.
+Joni Fincham, Managing Director of ARCA, is preparing for a new season of applicants for the Postgraduate Program in International Art Crime and Cultural Heritage Protection Studies.
 The deadline is January 3, 2012.

 Joni oversees the daily operations of the organization founded by art historian Noah Charney and is responsible for the continued development of projects and enterprises that promote ARCA’s mission.
 Joni works with Editor-in-Chief Charney as Managing Editor of The Journal of Art Crime, a bi-annual peer-review publication.
 In the most current issue, she interviewed Martin Finkelnberg, Head of the Dutch Art Crime Team, and Paul Brachfeld, Inspector General of the National Archives and Records Administration.